RegardsOss/RegardsOss.github.io/_docs/development/framework/modules/plugins.md

 ### Plugin development

-As seen above, implement your plugin as **plain JAVA objects** starting by implementing a service contract interface.
+As seen above, develop a plugin just means implementing **pure plain JAVA objects**.

-Afterwards, just annotate your implementation with required plugin annotations.
+Start by implementing a service contract interface and afterwards, just annotate your implementation with required plugin annotations.

 Before deploying plugin, you should test it using `PluginUtils`.